OIDC Authentication

 6. Click Add.

-8. Click on Create Service.
+8. Click Create service.

 10. Use the credentials from your Azure account to fill in the fields and make your selections.